ia97lies/xauxi/README.md

 Get a running LuaNode, see [LuaNode](http://ignacio.github.com/LuaNode) on github how to build it

 #### Testing
-Make/generate everything and start all tests
+Make/generate everything and start all tests run the following command in the xauxi folder
 ```
-cd xauxi
 make
 ```